 The FMHPI is calculated monthly but is released after the end of each calendar quarter.
 For example, the FMHPI series for October, November, and December are published in late February of the following year.

 The FMHPI is calculated using a repeat-transactions methodology.
 Repeat transactions indices measure price appreciation while holding constant property type and location, by comparing the price of the same property over two or more transactions.
 The change in price of a given property measures the underlying rate of appreciation because basic factors such as physical location, climate, housing type, etc., are constant between transactions.
 Averages of appreciation rates for different geographic areas and time periods are calculated using statistical regressions and the index values are derived from these averages.
 Download the Technical Description for more details.

 Freddie Mac uses a dataset that includes valuation and location data for the combined portfolio of loans that were purchased by either Freddie Mac or Fannie Mae since January 1975.
 This dataset is updated monthly with new purchases from the two firms.

 Repeat transactions in this dataset are identified as two first-lien mortgages originated on different dates for the same property address, that are financed by loans purchased by either Freddie Mac or Fannie Mae.

-The sample of loans in the dataset covers every state, although it reflects Freddie Mac and Fannie Mae’s collective market coverage and thus is not random across states.
+The sample of loans in the dataset covers every state, although it reflects Freddie Mac’s and Fannie Mae’s collective market coverage and thus is not random across states.
 Furthermore, data are limited to single-family detached and townhome properties that are financed by first-lien conventional and conforming loans.
 The FMHPI further excludes planned unit developments (PUDs), condominium, and cooperative properties.

-Freddie Mac and Fannie Mae are authorized to purchase only conforming loans, or loans that fall below certain size limits determined by Congress.
-For 2008 through 2011, the limit for conforming loans is $424,100 for one-family homes in most areas of the country, although certain high-cost areas face higher limits.
-For more information on conforming loan limits, see www.fhfa.gov.
+Freddie Mac and Fannie Mae are authorized to purchase only conforming loans, or loans that fall below certain dollar limits determined by Congress.
+For more information on conforming loan limits, visit FHFA’s website.